Manager’s Message – July 2021

 Have you signed up for our online account management program called SmartHub?
 SmartHub allows you to easily view your current electric bill, make a payment, report outages, and view your use history on a computer, tablet, or smartphone.
 It takes only minutes to sign up and makes accessing your account easier than ever.
 Click “Register for Online Access” within the “Manage Your Account” box on the homepage to sign up today.

 Stop the Spread of Invasive Mussels

 These invasive mussels wreak havoc wherever they call home.
-They deplete the nutrients in the water and upset the ecosystem.
+They deplete nutrients in the water and upset the ecosystem.
 They also colonize on hulls of boats, recreational equipment, irrigation equipment, and hydroelectric power plant equipment.
 Once they move in, they are pretty much a permanent house guest.

-I hope you are enjoying your summer in the beautiful inland Northwest!
+I hope you are enjoying your summer in the beautiful Inland Northwest!
 And remember: Clean.
 Drain.
 Dry.